yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the WSL window shows the creation of the network and three containers: mongo, api and web.](media/Ex1-Task6.17.png)

-19. Visit the website in the browser; notice that we no longer have any data on the speakers or sessions pages
+19. Visit the website in the browser; notice that we no longer have any data on the speakers or sessions pages.

     ![Browser view of the web site.](media/Ex1-Task6.18.png)